 Free demonstrations take place all the time at SAFF.
 Watch as vendors and other festival-goers spin, knit, crochet and felt throughout the event.
 At particular times, vendors will demonstrate a special technique.

 Drop in and Weave

 This is just a sampling of the demonstrations going on all around you.
-Click here for a complete list of SAFF 2013 free demonstrations!
-Demonstrations will also be listed in the program
+A complete list of SAFF 2014 free demonstrations will be posted here as soon as it is finalized!
+Demonstrations will also be listed in the program.